 Regarding e-invoicing at technology companies such as platform operators, the law stipulates that they must ensure system-independent compatibility: Users should be able to read, copy, download, or print their e-invoices at any time without problems.
 They must also be able to connect to the systems of the Spanish tax authorities.
 They are also required to ensure that the integrity, storage, accessibility, legibility, traceability, and immutability of invoice records are guaranteed.

-Especially, companies that offer invoicing services expect an enormous additional effort to comply with and adapt to these new regulations.
+Companies that offer invoicing services expect additional effort to comply with and adapt to these new regulations.

-In short, it is conceivable to oblige companies during the new regulation to issue e-invoices without invoice-issuing software.
+In short, it is conceivable to oblige companies to issue e-invoices without invoice-issuing software during the new regulation.
 The authenticity of the document must be guaranteed.

 Considerations of the EU

-For now, it remains to be seen what this implementation order will look like.
-In Spain, this is eagerly awaited by the trade.
-Another question is how e-invoice fits into the European Commission’s proposal on VAT in the digital age.
+What this implementation order will look like remains to be seen.
+In Spain, the trade eagerly awaited this.
+Another question is how the e-invoice fits into the European Commission’s proposal on VAT in the digital age.
 For companies, it is crucial to what extent the regional regulations favour a division of the markets, if any.
 Therefore, harmonisation or consensus at the EU level will inevitably be essential.